 There is also an oil house on-site.

-The lighthouse is open for public tours only in the summer and on the weekends, so time your visit carefully.
+The Assateague Lighthouse is open for public tours only in the summer and on the weekends, so schedule your visit accordingly.

-Learn about the History of Chincoteague at the Museum of Chincoteague Island
+Learn Local History at the Museum of Chincoteague Island

 Located on Maddox Boulevard, the Museum of Chincoteague Island gives an enriching insight into the history and culture of Chincoteague.

-It has various artifacts and exhibits that have been kept and preserved over time to give an exemplary insight into its history.
+It has various artifacts and exhibits preserved over time to give a good insight into its history.

-One of its most famous exhibits is a first-order Fresnel lens that was used in the Assateague Lighthouse.
+One of its most famous exhibits is a first-order Fresnel lens used in the Assateague Lighthouse.

-It also has taxidermied bodies of the Chincoteague ponies, Misty and Stormy.
+It also has the taxidermied Chincoteague ponies, Misty and Stormy.

-Other than this, the museum also focuses on themes like the island’s rich maritime history, the oyster industry, and more.
+Other than this, the Museum of Chincoteague Island also focuses on themes like the island’s rich maritime history, the oyster industry, and more.

-There is also a section dedicated to the important roles of islanders like lightkeepers and shipwreck rescuers.
+There is also a section dedicated to the critical roles of islanders like lightkeepers and shipwreck rescuers.

 Spot Beautiful Horses on Assateague Beach

-During low tides, there are various clams and shells that get washed ashore and make for great additions to your collections.
+During low tides, various clams and shells get washed ashore and make great additions to your collections.

-Another unexpected thing that you'll notice on this beach is the horses that trot about on the sands, which makes for a really endearing sight.
+Another unexpected thing you'll notice on this beach is the horses that trot about on the sands, which makes for an endearing sight.

-Other wildlife like stingrays and horseshoe crabs are also present in the waters.
+Wildlife, like stingrays and horseshoe crabs, are also in the waters.

-The changing rooms and restrooms are clean and well-maintained.
+The changing rooms and restrooms at Assateague Beach are clean and well-maintained.